Rocket propellant: Disadvantages

-Solid fuel rockets have lower specific impulse, a measure of propellant efficiency, than liquid fuel rockets.
-As a result, the overall performance of solid upper stages is less than liquid stages even though the solid mass ratios are usually in the .91 to .93 range, as good as or better than most liquid propellant upper stages.
-The high mass ratios possible with these unsegmented solid upper stages is a result of high propellant density and very high strength-to-weight ratio filament-wound motor casings.
+Solid-fuel rockets have lower specific impulse, a measure of propellant efficiency, than liquid-fuel rockets.
+As a result, the overall performance of solid upper stages is less than liquid stages even though the solid mass ratios are usually in the .91 to .93 range, as good as or better than most liquid-propellant upper stages.
+The high mass ratios possible with these unsegmented solid upper stages is a result of high propellant density and very high strength-to-weight ratio casings.

 A drawback to solid rockets is that they cannot be throttled in real time, although a programmed thrust schedule can be created by adjusting the interior propellant geometry.
 Solid rockets can be vented to extinguish combustion or reverse thrust as a means of controlling range or accommodating stage separation.
 Casting large amounts of propellant requires consistency and repeatability to avoid cracks and voids in the completed motor.
-The blending and casting take place under computer control in a vacuum, and the propellant blend is spread thin and scanned to assure no large gas bubbles are introduced into the motor.
+The blending and casting take place under computer control in a vacuum, and the propellant blend is spread thin and scanned to ensure that no large gas bubbles are introduced into the motor.

-Solid fuel rockets are intolerant to cracks and voids and require post-processing such as X-ray scans to identify faults.
+Solid-fuel rockets are intolerant to cracks and voids and require post-processing such as X-ray scans to identify faults.
 The combustion process is dependent on the surface area of the fuel.
 Voids and cracks represent local increases in burning surface area, increasing the local temperature, which increases the local rate of combustion.
 This positive feedback loop can easily lead to catastrophic failure of the case or nozzle.